Azure Data Factory will give you in-depth information about how to utilize it efficiently and effectively.

 Let say a gaming company is storing a lot of log information so that later on they can take collective decisions on certain parameters and they utilize this log information.

-Usually, some of the information is stored in on premise data storage and rest of the information is stored in the cloud.
+Usually, some of the information is stored in on-premise data storage and the rest of the information is stored in the cloud.

 This is a platform where the organizations can create a workflow and can ingest the data from on-premise data stores and also from the cloud stores.

 Related Page: Azure Service Bus

 The above platform is much needed for all the organizations and Azure data factory is one of the biggest players in this genre.

 1. First of all, it is a cloud-based solution where it can integrate with different types of data stores to gather information or data.